Lazytangent/thunks_old/README.md

         1. The user has an `interaction` with our Application
         2. That `interaction` sends a `ThunkActionCreator`, which is a function (more on this in a bit), to the `Dispatcher`.

         3. **The `Thunk Middleware` realizes that this is a function and NOT an action.
-It will then run the funciton, and when it's good and ready, it will dispatch an actual `action.` (POJO)**
+It will then run the function, and when it's good and ready, it will dispatch an actual `action.` (POJO)**

         4. The `Dispatcher` sends an `action` to the `Reducer`
         5. The `Reducer` takes in the current `state` and `action`.
 It looks at all of its switch cases to see if the `action`'s `type` has a match.